-- A1 How an integrated approach to the management of people can impact on business performance. - A2 The legal context of the management of people in organisations. - A3 The importance of organisational context in the management of people, including whether the organisation is in the public or private sector, organisation size, type of industry, stage in the business life cycle and the degree of internationalisation of the business. - A4 The range of options for the delivery of human resource management functions, including the role of line managers, outsourcing, decentralisation and devolution. - A5 The impact of changes in the wider social and economic climate on the management of people. - A6 The nature and importance of the ethical issues in human resource management, critical challenges to the human resource practitioner, diversity and professional considerations. - A7 The role of the human resource cycle in enhancing employee performance and organisational effectiveness. - A8 The potential contribution of effective employment relations to the enhancement of employee motivation and satisfaction. - A9 The role and function of information technology in supporting human resource management.
+- A1 How an integrated approach to the management of people can impact on business performance. - A2 The legal context of the management of people in organisations. - A3 The importance of defining the key components of global business environments and organisational context in the management of people, including whether the organisation is in the public or private sector, organisation size, type of industry, stage in the business life cycle and the degree of internationalisation of the business. - A4 The range of options for the delivery of human resource management functions, including the role of line managers, outsourcing, decentralisation and devolution. - A5 The impact of changes in the wider social and economic climate on the management of people. - A6 The nature and importance of the ethical issues in human resource management critical challenges to the human resource practitioner, diversity and professional considerations and make recommendations for the appropriate courses of action. - A7 The role of the human resource cycle in enhancing employee performance and organisational effectiveness. - A8 The potential contribution of effective employment relations to the enhancement of employee motivation and satisfaction. - A9 The role and function of information technology in supporting human resource management.